iran-information/iran-information.github.io/pages/index.en.md

 Since the UNSC resolution was implemented on 31 July 2015, there have been an average of two UNSC meetings each year involving Iran's *non-poliferation*.
 In December 2018 Iran was permitted to attend and deliver a statement at these meetings.
 [After 2231(2015)](/en/statement1/introduction1/) are the statements delivered by Iran since December 2018 at the UNSC meetings.

+The final UNSC meeting in relation to resolution 2231(2015) was held on 24 June 2025.

 The statements frequently make references to UNSC, UN and IAEA documents.
 To aid with understanding the symbols and systax of these organisations documentation systems review the [documentation overview](/en/general/document-primer/).